-Most stocks would be reduced and reinforced in some way before use.2 Many chefs have a different take on what on stocks versus broths, but when a specific meat flavor is desired, such as chicken or beef, a broth is preferred.
+Most stocks would be reduced and reinforced in some way before use.
+1Gisslen, Wayne.
+Professional Cooking: College Version.
+Hoboken, NJ: Wiley, 2010.
+Many chefs have a different take on what on stocks versus broths, but when a specific meat flavor is desired, such as chicken or beef, a broth is preferred.

 Or, are there other ways of looking at it?

-Apparently so, and they can be more cloudy that the cloudiest stock.
+Apparently so, and they can be more cloudy than the cloudiest stock.
 Take, for instance, this explanation from Jacob Burton, which seems to do little to clarify the issue, pardon the pun:

 …a broth is a stock that hasn’t been strained before serving, while a stock is strained broth used for a secondary purpose like reduction sauces, braising, or…to make a broth.
 With consommé, you start with a stock, turn it into a broth by adding a raft, which then becomes a stock again once it’s strained, and will then magically turn into a broth once garnished, unless it’s left ungarnished, in which case it remains a stock.You may come across the word boullion, as well, and you are probably familiar with bouillion cubes.
 Bouillon is really just the French term for broth, but many sources make a distinction, although it is hard to define precisely why.
 A consommé can be a broth or a stock.

 Well, that clears it up!
 I can’t seem to stop, sorry.
 Regardless of how muddy his explanation is, Burton demonstrates the making of a consommé like a true professional, and his video appears below.
 To, perhaps, uncloud the issue, I turn, once again, to the Oxford Companion to Food, by Alan Davidson: